dfki-ric/pytransform3d/doc/source/rotations.rst

 pytransform3d uses a numpy array of shape (3,) for Euler angles, where each entry corresponds to a rotation angle in radians around one basis vector.
 The basis vector that will be used and the order of rotation is defined by the convention that we use.
+See :doc:`euler_angles` for more information.

 .. warning::

     There are 24 different conventions for defining euler angles.
 There are 12 different valid ways to sequence rotation axes that can be interpreted as extrinsic or intrinsic rotations: XZX, XYX, YXY, YZY, ZYZ, ZXZ, XZY, XYZ, YXZ, YZX, ZYX, and ZXY.
-We will only use the XYZ convention and the ZYX convention with intrinsic rotations.

-.. plot:: ../../examples/plots/plot_euler_angles.py
-    :include-source:

 **Pros**